Skellefteå, Sweden

 Several co-creation events were already organised as part of VARCITIES:

-- In June 2021 the 1st co-creation workshop was organised online; participants were introduced to the project and shared useful ideas and information
+• June 2021: the First Co-creation Workshop was organised online; participants were introduced to the project and shared useful ideas and information

-- In November 2021 the 2nd co-creation workshop was organised in-person in a house by the pilot area.
+• November 2021: the Second Co-creation Workshop was organised in-person in a house by the pilot area.
 Stakeholders were invited to give their feedback on the design of the Visionary Solutions and a walk through the pilot area was organised

-- In November 2021, Skellefteå organised their Town Hall Event to present the progress made on each VS before the start of the implemtentation phase.
+• November 2022: Skellefteå organised their Town Hall Event to present the progress made on each VS before the start of the implemtentation phase.
 The event was combined with an exhibition and an activity-day for pre-school and school children.

 The Visionary Solutions